baseboxorg/community-node/server/doc/NetworkAdmin.md

 With so little documentation during the development stages, there is a lot of confusion regarding the exact way that the Tron main net will operate.
 I have been running a Witness node for a few weeks and recently built a private test net, and I'm beginning to understand how it all works.

+For the benefit of my fellow Super Representative candidates who are still mapping out a hardware migration, I'm sharing this.
+It goes with this projects Open Source ethos, and only goes to make the entire network stronger.

 First, some definitions.

 A *node* is a server that shares information on the p2p blockchain